Staff and Board

-Nicholas P. Rosenbach began working with the homeless in 2003 as a volunteer at Miriam’s Kitchen & Charlie’s Place as one of their dining room coordinators.
-Nick joined the Thrive DC staff in 2010 as the Morning Program Coordinator, where he initiated Thrive’s first art therapy program.
-Although he left the staff in 2011, Nick maintains a constant presence at Thrive volunteering weekly.
+Nick began working with the homeless in 2003 as a volunteer at Miriam’s Kitchen & Charlie’s Place as one of their dining room coordinators.
+He joined the Thrive DC staff in 2010 as the Morning Program Coordinator, where he initiated Thrive’s first art therapy program.
+Although Nick left the staff in 2011, he maintains a constant presence at Thrive volunteering weekly.
 Nick has also been a longtime basic literacy advocate, working with the Literacy Council of Northern Virginia and with incarcerated adults in the city’s detention center as a reading and GED instructor.

 Rochelle Sanchirico, Vice President